This game has hidden development-related text.

 - On controller 2 hold D-Pad Down and press Start to open a tile viewer.
 Use the controller 2 D-Pad to view individual tiles.

 |This needs some investigation.

 Discuss ideas and findings on the talk page.

 - On controller 2 hold D-Pad Right and press Start.

-The game freezes due to an unknown reason, may have something to do with the above PAR code not hooked into the correct spot.
+The game freezes due to an unknown reason, may have something to do with the above Pro Action Replay code not hooked into the correct spot.
 The programming is present, however, and this may be some kind of layer toggle, scroll layers/map viewer type feature.

 Are there any unused songs or sound effects?